lilybarrett/find-your-zen-react-360/README.md

     )
 });
 ```

+You'll notice I was able to change the `hideIf` provider here not to evaluate a `url` prop but to use the `selectedZen` value directly from context.

 My updated `index.vr.js` component now is no longer responsible for passing data down to either the `Pano` or the `Audio` components.
 How refreshing!